Can ringdown residuals in black-hole merger data distinguish the claimed effect from detector noise?

 LIGO Virgo ringdown work is being used to test whether residual patterns remain after conservative noise subtraction.
 The next pass should compare the residual claim against detector-noise limits.

-GW231123: A Binary Black Hole Merger with Total Mass 190-265 M_sunLIGO-Virgo-KAGRABlack holecandidateRun 2: Extract the testable claim
+GW231123: A Binary Black Hole Merger with Total Mass 190-265 M_sunLIGO-Virgo-KAGRABlack holecandidateRun 3: Check objections and missing evidence

-Research questionCan ringdown residuals in black-hole merger data distinguish the claimed effect from detector noise?Source basisGW231123: A Binary Black Hole Merger with Total Mass 190-265 M_sunSelected at23 Jun 2026, 03:00
+Research questionCan ringdown residuals in black-hole merger data distinguish the claimed effect from detector noise?Source basisGW231123: A Binary Black Hole Merger with Total Mass 190-265 M_sunSelected at9 Jul 2026, 03:00

 Run history